naomis-archive/vscode-purple/README.md

 ## Live Version

-This theme is available on the [VSCode Marketplace.](https://marketplace.visualstudio.com/items?itemName=nhcarrigan.vscode-purple)
+This project is archived and is thus not currently deployed

 ## Feedback and Bugs